dd9jn/rfc4880bis/crypto-refresh.md

 100 to 110 | Private/Experimental algorithm

 Implementations MUST implement EdDSA (19) for signatures, and ECDH (18) for encryption.

-Implementations SHOULD implement RSA (1) for signatures and encryption.
+RSA (1) keys are deprecated and SHOULD NOT be generated, but may be interpreted.

-RSA Encrypt-Only (2) and RSA Sign-Only (3) are deprecated and SHOULD NOT be generated, but may be interpreted.
+RSA Encrypt-Only (2) and RSA Sign-Only (3) are deprecated and MUST NOT be generated.
 See {{rsa-notes}}.
 See {{reserved-notes}} for notes on Elgamal Encrypt or Sign (20), and X9.42 (21).
 Implementations MAY implement any other algorithm.